About The Artist | Sally Rothenhaus

 The desire to move those images out of the dark recesses of hard drives and into the world has led me to the process I most often use, dye sublimation.
 I learned the art of dye sublimation while searching for ways to make medical alert jewelry that was durable enough to survive trips through the washing machine, and also kept my images looking great so people would want to wear or carry them around everywhere.
 It wasn’t long before I was experimenting with larger possibilities.
 Beautiful, hi-def art panels are nice, but because the result is so durable, I’m able to use it to bring the images that speak to people into daily lives in a variety of other ways.
 Birdhouses were my first success, and my line of ‘Art for Outdoor Living’ now encompasses a number of beautiful, durable, and useful items for indoor/outdoor use.

-To create a birdhouse, I use heat and pressure to transfer images into the surface of metal license plate panels (UV stabilized), and build the interior birdhouse using ¾” plywood.
-Using nylon hammers and other tools, I work the imaged metal panels to cover the wood birdhouse.
+To create a birdhouse, I use heat, pressure, and dyes to transform metal panels (polymer sealed and UV stabilized) until an image is trapped within its surface.
+I build the interior birdhouse using ¾” plywood, then use nylon hammers and other tools to work the imaged metal panels to cover the wood birdhouse.
 The result is beautiful, very durable, and appealing to both humans and birds.
 Because each house uses five panels, I am able to combine several images to tell a story.
 The extraordinary result looks great in gardens, woodlands, grasslands, and beachside.
 The birdhouses are also striking displayed indoors, sure to be a real conversation starter.

 ABOUT THE ARTIST